BrianARuff/C-WebServer/README.md

 # C-WebServer

-Runs files on port 8080
+Runs files on port 8080 on local host using the HTTP protocol.